Rhonda McDonda

 We have the I Work Here tea.

-We have the corporate lady, How to Talk Tea, and
+We have the Corporate Lady How to Talk Tea.
+And

-Yep, do it up.
+Yep.
+Do it up.

+Yep, looking for Haywood.
 I'm just too busy right now to do shows.

 I've been very busy right now.
-Yep, yeah, I understand.
+Yep.

 Want to listen to your favorite Lemonada shows without the ads?
 Subscribe to Lemonada Premium on Apple Podcasts.